timeteam/timeteam.github.io/_posts/Non_fiction/2018-10-15-music-in-the-castle-of-heaven.md

 title: "John Eliot Gardiner - Music in the Castle of Heaven"
 date: 2018-10-15
 published: true
-categories: ['art and music' 'history and pre-history']
+categories: ['art and music', 'history and pre-history']

 ---